Sarkis-S/qr-code-component/README.md

 Overall, this a simple component that focuses more on design and CSS.
 By completing this component I was reminded how Cascading Style Sheets work from top to bottom with certain selectors being heavier than others.

-Take this snippet for from my HTML and CSS exercise file:
+Take this snippet from my HTML and CSS exercise file:

 ```
 <figure className='qr-items'>